Hadron Structure from lattice QCD in the context of the Electron-Ion Collider: Mellin moments

-Having reproduced the EM proton form factors that provide a benchmark for the LQCD methodology, we can apply a similar analysis to determine the axial form factors.
+Having reproduced the EM proton form factors that provide a benchmark for the LQCD methodology, one applies a similar analysis to determine the axial form factors.
 These are important for weak interactions, parity violation and neutrino scattering experiments, such as NO$\nu$A, MINER$\nu$A and MicroBooNE at Fermilab, T2K at KEK and the upcoming DUNE experiment.
-Recent results have been produced by RQCD~\cite{RQCD:2019jai}, NME~\cite{Park:2021ypf}, the Mainz group~\cite{Djukanovic:2022wru}, ETMC~\cite{Alexandrou:2023qbg} and PNDME~\cite{Jang:2023zts}, all of which are in agreement and already have impacted the analysis of MINER$\nu$A data.
+Recent results are produced by RQCD~\cite{RQCD:2019jai}, NME~\cite{Park:2021ypf}, the Mainz group~\cite{Djukanovic:2022wru}, ETMC~\cite{Alexandrou:2023qbg} and PNDME~\cite{Jang:2023zts}, all of which are in agreement and already have impacted the analysis of MINER$\nu$A data.